 Your whole life has changed.
 Your world has been rocked — shattered, even.
 You may feel like you’ll never recover from the loss or survive the grief you feel.
 The core of who you are has changed; you’re no longer the wife, girlfriend, or life partner you once were.

 Losing your soulmate is one of the most painful experiences of your life.
 Not only are you grieving the love of your life, you’re also left wondering who you are without him.
+You will never be the same.
 Give yourself time to adjust to the idea that you aren’t the woman you were with him, and you don’t know who you’ll be now that he’s gone.

 Learn about loss and grief